From the East Coast Atlantic to the Florida Panhandle, we picked 13 quiet Florida beach towns that you need to check out.

 Anna Maria Island

-From crème brûlée French toast for breakfast at Ginny and Jane E’s, a restaurant and home furnishings shop housed inside a former IGA grocery store, to pedaling a beach cruiser around the quiet residential streets, Anna Maria Island activities are as good as Florida’s Gulf Coast beach life gets.
+From crème brûlée French toast for breakfast on the front porch at Ginny and Jane E’s, a restaurant and beach-inspired home furnishings shop housed inside a former IGA grocery store, to pedaling a beach cruiser around the quiet residential streets, Anna Maria Island outdoor activities are as good as the Florida Gulf Coast beach life gets.
 Located at the northern tip of a barrier island just offshore from swanky Sarasota, AMI, as the locals call it, is almost entirely free of chain stores and hotels, making it one of the best small beach towns in Florida.
-Stoll the beach and town (did we mention this is also one of the most walkable beach towns in Florida?), then settle in at a table with your toes in the sand at the Sandbar for beautiful sunsets and killer grouper sandwiches.
-And head to Beach Bums to rent toys like beach cruisers, SUPs, surrey bikes, and kayaks.
+Stoll the beach and town (did we mention this is also one of the most walkable beach towns in Florida?), then settle in at a table with your toes in the sand at the SandBar Restaurant for beautiful sunsets and killer grouper sandwiches.
+At Beach Bums, you can rent toys like beach cruisers, SUPs, surrey bikes, and kayaks.
 Among the many other inexpensive kid-friendly activities to put on your vacation agenda here, don’t miss a visit to the Rod and Reel Pier to toss out a fishing line or snack on some fried clam strips or Key lime pie at the onsite restaurant overlooking the water.
 Anna Maria Island weather is typical for this region of Florida even though it’s an island: hot and humid mostly year round (70-90 °F) but cool and delightful in the winter (50-70°F).

 This small beach community at the southern tip of St. Pete Beach gets its curious name from the French passe aux grilleurs, a reference to the French mariners who used to grill their fish on the beaches here during pirate times.
 It was the Spanish, however, who first arrived in Pass-a-Grille from the Old World in 1528.
 Sandwiched between the bay and the Gulf of Mexico, the small town center, lined with yellow and sky-blue buildings, houses independent shops and restaurants and has been named a National Historic District.
 When it comes to small beach towns in Florida, it’s definitely one of the most colorful and atmospheric.
 Tuck into grouper sandwiches and other Florida seafood specialties at the dockside Sea Critters Cafe, with its marine-life murals covering the walls, or settle in beachside for a bucket of cold beers and burgers steps from the sand at the uber-casual Paradise Grille.
 The crystalline waters are perfect for swimming nearly year-round (just do the “stingray shuffle” to stave off any unwelcome encounters with these marine animals who are just as drawn to the lovely beach as you).

 Santa Rosa Beach

-Continue about 45 minutes west of Panama City Beach in the Panhandle to reach this far more mellow and classy community along northwest Florida’s sublime Emerald Coast.
+Continue about 45 minutes west of Panama City Beach in the Panhandle to reach this far more mellow and upscale community along northwest Florida’s sublime Emerald Coast.
 Families especially love Santa Rosa Beach thanks to the abundance of vacation homes for rent along the sugary sands and calm, clear waters ideal for dipping.
-From all-encompassing luxury golf resorts like WaterColor Inn & Resort to quaint guesthouses that conjure a Key West vibe (like the Hibiscus Coffee & Guesthouse), there’s an accommodation for every type of vacationer here in one of Florida’s best hidden-gem beach towns.
-Watching the sunset is the only thing on most people’s schedule, along with a seafood feast at one of a handful of atmospheric restaurants that include spots like Stinky’s Fish Camp, known for its fish tacos and excellent raw bar serving up fresh Gulf oysters.
+From all-encompassing luxury resorts like WaterColor Inn & Resort to quaint guest houses that conjure a Key West vibe (like the Hibiscus Coffee & Guesthouse), there’s an accommodation for every type of vacationer here in one of Florida’s best hidden-gem beach towns.
+Watching the sunset is the only thing set in stone on most people’s schedules here, along with a seafood feast at one of a handful of atmospheric restaurants that include classic spots like Stinky’s Fish Camp, known for its fish tacos and excellent raw bar serving up fresh Gulf oysters.